Professional edition active

 • Promptly exclude possible reversible and treatable causes of dementia (certain types of stroke, depression, seizures, head trauma, brain infections, hypothyroidism, HIV infection, normal-pressure hydrocephalus, brain tumors, vitamin B12 deficiency, overuse of certain medications and substances including alcohol).

-• A complete medication and substance use history is critical because sedating and anticholinergic drugs can cause memory loss that can be reversed by stopping the drug.
+• A complete medication and substance use history is critical because sedating and anticholinergic medications can cause memory loss that can be reversed by stopping the medication.

 • If patients have neurologic abnormalities (eg, weakness, altered gait, involuntary movements), do MRI or CT.